 What really determines happiness for your clients in retirement?
 A client’s savings may be a great indicator of security.
 But is their portfolio diversified enough to account for the income they’ll need as well?

-Along with Vice President of Clarity Insurance Marketing, Kalem Mackey, and President of One Strategic Capital, Inc., Walter Young, the three discuss new and important ways to rethink annuities as a critical piece of a holistic retirement plan.
+Along with Vice President of Clarity Insurance Marketing, Kalem Mackey, and Walter Young of the 5th Option, the three discuss new and important ways to rethink annuities in retirement as a critical piece of a holistic plan.

 Don’t Get Excited About Annuities